-1. Student may transfer to any Abu Dhabi University undergraduate program of study similar to that from which the student is transferring provided he/she is in good academic standing (CGPA of 2.0 on a 4.0 scale or equivalent).

-- 2. Students who are not in good academic standing (CGPA of 2.0 on a 4.0 scale or equivalent), may transfer to an Abu Dhabi University undergraduate program that is in a field different from the one from which the student is transferring. - 3.
-The transfer of credits may be accepted towards fulfilling the requirements for a university degree, provided they are deemed equivalent (relevant and at the appropriate level of study) to a specific course and program.
-The Dean of the appropriate College will decide what credits can be transferred towards the completion of an Abu Dhabi University program. - 4.
-The applicant should have completed successfully at least one full semester in an accredited institution of higher education with a minimum CGPA of 2.0, before an application may be considered for credit transfer to Abu Dhabi University to the same major. - 5.
+- 1. Student may transfer to any Abu Dhabi University undergraduate program of study similar to that from which the student is transferring provided he/she is in good academic standing (CGPA of 2.0 on a 4.0 scale or equivalent). - 2.
+Students who are not in good academic standing (CGPA of 2.0 on a 4.0 scale or equivalent), may transfer to an Abu Dhabi University undergraduate program that is in a field different from the one from which the student is transferring. - 3.
 Transfer credits for students whose CGPA is less than 2 is possible if they are transferring to a major different from the one they are transferring from, if their GPA in that course is C and above and if the learning outcomes are equivalent.
 This would apply to University College credit courses and any other courses that might be taken as electives.